Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 1. Pomeranian Intelligence Level is High

 They thrive on challenges and do well in many dog sports.
 They need training, or they’ll train their owner.
-All dog breeds have their own styles of learning and Pomeranians love to be taught new tricks, and they pick things up quickly.
+All dog breeds have their own learning styles, and Pomeranians love to be taught new tricks and pick things up quickly.

-Despite their diminutive size (which they don’t actually realize), Pomeranians will often confront other dogs that are much bigger in size – but they’ll still refuse to back down.
+Despite their diminutive size (which they don’t realize), Pomeranians often confront other much bigger dogs – but they’ll still refuse to back down.

 Poms are active, playful, extremely friendly, and fiercely protective of their owners.